 Calculate VAT and selling price

-Hot beverages in your restaurant fall under 9% VAT (not 21% like alcoholic drinks).
-For cost price calculation, you always work with the price excluding VAT.
+Hot beverages in restaurants fall under 9% VAT - not 21% like alcoholic drinks.
+Always work with prices excluding VAT for cost calculations.

 Cost price: €0.89